kcmw3e/rirekisho/src/work.typ

 // # Parameters
 // - `title`: `str` | `content` | `none`
 //     The title to display for the work section.
-// - `experiences`: `arguments`
+// - `works`: `arguments`
-//     Experiences should be dictionaries formatted like the ones returned from
+//     These should be dictionaries formatted like the ones returned from `Work`
-//     `Work-experience` such that it can be used in `show-work-experience`.
+//     such that it can be used in `show-work`.
+Arguments may be named or not;
-//     Arguments may be named or not; in either case they are appended in the
+//     in either case they are appended in the order in which they were passed,
-//     order in which they were passed, with the named experiences first.
+//     with the named experiences first.
-#let Work-section(title: "Work Experience", ..experiences) = {
+#let Work-section(title: "Work Experience", ..works) = {
   return Section(
     title,
-    show-work-experience,
+    show-work,
-    ..experiences,
+    ..works,
   )
 }